madslundt/docker-cloud-media-scripts/README.md

 	- Create new remote [Press N]
 	- Give it thye same name as specified in the environment variable `RCLONE_LOCAL_ENDPOINT` but without colon : (default local-crypt)
 	- Choose Encrypt/Decrypt a remote [Press 5]
-	- Enter the encrypted folder [Enter '/cloud-encrypt' without quotes]
+	- Enter the encrypted folder: /cloud-encrypt.
+If you are using subdirectory append it to it.
+Example /cloud-encrypt/Media
 	- Choose the same filename encrypted as you did with the cloud storage.
 	- Enter the same password as you did with the cloud storage.
 	- Enter the same pass phrase as you did with the cloud storage.